dougburks/ohmydebn-docs/docs/desktop-themes.md

 ## Building New Themes using Aether

 The `Build New Theme` option allows you to build your own theme using the [Aether](https://github.com/bjarneo/aether) theme builder.
+Alternatively, you can launch Aether using the hotkey `Ctrl + Shift + A`.
+You can then use Aether to search for wallpaper and extract colors to build a desktop theme.
 Here are a few example screenshots.

 Aether example 1: